-3.1 NHAM: The Architecture
+3.1 NHAM: the architecture

-NHAM is composed of two main components, which are shown in Figure 4: the Fault Management System (FMS) and the VNF State Manager (VSM).
+NHAM is composed of two main components, which are shown in Figure 4: the fault management system (FMS) and the VNF state manager (VSM).
 These components are described next.
 The FMS includes functionalities for failure detection and recovery, which are critical for ensuring high availability in the context of NFV.
-Failure detection involves monitoring VNF instances and identifying crashes [30].
+Failure detection involves monitoring VNF instances and identifying crashes (Turchetti and Duarte, 2015).
 NHAM employs two mechanisms for failure detection.
-The Failure Detector (FD) module uses a polling strategy, where messages are sent periodically to the VNFs being monitored, and acknowledgements are expected to arrive before a timeout expires.
+The failure detector (FD) module uses a polling strategy, where messages are sent periodically to the VNFs being monitored, and acknowledgements are expected to arrive before a timeout expires.
 The timeout is computed adaptively.
 In addition to the polling messages, the FD checks the state of the VNF by directly inspecting the corresponding virtual device, a feature provided by several hypervisors.
 If a VNF is suspected of having crashed, the FD immediately adds it to a list of suspects and sends a notification message to the VNFM.

-Figure 4 NHAM: Architecture.
+Figure 4 NHAM: architecture

-Furthermore, the FMS incorporates a Replica Manager that offers a range of resiliency options which are described in Subsection 3.3 to manage faults and recovery of Virtual Network Functions (VNFs).
+Furthermore, the FMS incorporates a replica manager that offers a range of resiliency options which are described in Subsection 3.3 to manage faults and recovery of virtual network functions (VNFs).
 Depending on the specific availability requirements of a given VNF instance, one of four resiliency mechanisms can be selected.
 Additionally, the FMS assumes the responsibility of VNF recovery.
 NHAM has interfaces with the VIM, VNFM, and NFVO as detailed in Subsection 3.3.

-To preserve the internal state of a VNF after recovery and ensure the correct recovery of stateful VNFs, NHAM employs the VNF State Manager (VSM) component.
-The VSM includes a State Synchronizer, an API for handling the internal state of VNFs, and a database responsible for storing the VNF states.
+To preserve the internal state of a VNF after recovery and ensure the correct recovery of stateful VNFs, NHAM employs the VNF state manager (VSM) component.
+The VSM includes a state synchroniser, an API for handling the internal state of VNFs, and a database responsible for storing the VNF states.
 A detailed description of the VSM is in the next subsection.

-As mentioned above, NHAM communicates with other NFV-MANO modules, including the NFVO, VNFM, and VIM, to perform various tasks related to the lifecycle of virtualized services.
+As mentioned above, NHAM communicates with other NFV-MANO modules, including the NFVO, VNFM, and VIM, to perform various tasks related to the lifecycle of virtualised services.
 During the recovery of a VNF, NHAM requests the VNFM to create new VNFs, as an example of NHAM-MANO interaction.
 Additionally, NHAM can reconfigure SFCs through the NFVO.

-3.2 Stateful VNF Management
+3.2 Stateful VNF management

-The VSM component is responsible for the recovery of stateful VNFs and is based on checkpoint/restore [31].
+The VSM component is responsible for the recovery of stateful VNFs and is based on checkpoint/restore (Elnozahy et al., 2002).
 Since VNFs run on virtual devices, which can be either virtual machines or containers, capturing the VNF state without modifying the VNF source code is perfectly feasible and represents a very attractive option.
 To achieve this, checkpoints containing a representation of the system state are periodically captured and saved in non-volatile memory.
 In the event of a failure, the system can be restored to the most recent checkpoint, ensuring the correct recovery of the VNF.

-The state of a VNF can be classified as either external or internal [25].
+The state of a VNF can be classified as either external or internal (Nakamura et al., 2016).
 The external state includes static information that either does not change or changes infrequently over time, such as firewall/IDS rules and NAT port mapping tables.
 Recovering the external state is relatively easy once the VNF has recovered.